Kdo chodil s Herbert George Wells?

 Her major works include Black Lamb and Grey Falcon (1941), on the history and culture of Yugoslavia; A Train of Powder (1955), her coverage of the Nuremberg trials, published originally in The New Yorker; The Meaning of Treason (first published as a magazine article in 1945 and then expanded to the book in 1947), later The New Meaning of Treason (1964), a study of the trial of American-born fascist William Joyce and others; The Return of the Soldier (1918), a modernist World War I novel; and the "Aubrey trilogy" of autobiographical novels, The Fountain Overflows (1956), This Real Night (published posthumously in 1984), and Cousin Rosamund (1985).

 Time called her "indisputably the world's number one woman writer" in 1947.
 She was made CBE in 1949, and DBE in 1959; in each case, the citation reads: "writer and literary critic".
 She took the pseudonym "Rebecca West" from the rebellious young heroine in Rosmersholm by Henrik Ibsen.
-She was a recipient of the Benson Medal.
+She was a recipient of the Benson Medal in 1966.

 Odette Keun